Monoova/merchantSDK/README.md

 We also include a .NET solution and a basic implementation for your convenience.
 These can be run independently of each other and are included for demonstration and simplified prototyping.

+This repository also includes a GitHub Action that triggers on every code check-in to automatically compute a SHA256 checksum for any modified files.
+The computed checksums are stored in a file named FILE_CHECKSUMS.txt, ensuring file integrity and providing a reliable reference for verifying that files remain unaltered.

 # Prerequisites

 Before running this sample application, you must obtain an `mAccount` to gain access to the API Gateway.